Sabrinas Organizing

 Note: the trick is to do these tasks regularly.
 It needs to be done at least once or twice a week unless otherwise mentioned below.

-Below is the list of areas you need to clean and how often.
+Below is the list of areas that need to be cleaned and the frequency of cleaning.

-Keyboard - Spray a cloth and wipe down the keyboard when the laptop or external keyboard is off.
+Keyboard - Spray a cloth with a cleaning solution and wipe down the keyboard when the laptop or external keyboard is turned off.

 Laptop cases - Since you will probably be taking the laptop everywhere you go, wiping the outside every few days will help keep it clean.

-Cellphone screens - Cellphone screens get super dirty because of the touch screen.
+Cellphone screens - Cellphone screens can get extremely dirty due to the touchscreen.
 Wipe the screens when the device is off.

 Cellphone cases - Don't forget the cases; you can easily use a cloth and soak the case for a few minutes in a bowl of warm water and a squirt of dish soap.